charlie1972/swgoh-automation/README.md

 **IMPORTANT**: the first things the tool do are:
 * put the Bluestacks window in the foreground
 * move it to the top left corner of the primary screen
 * resize it so the effective application window has a resolution of 1280 x 720

+**The tool takes over the mouse and keyboard.
+Interfering with either will cause malfunction.
+See below how to interact with it during its exectution.**

 ## List of commands
 ### BronziumDaily